anymod/guide/docs/examples/create-a-draft.md

 ### 2. Visit the link for the draft

 Each draft has a custom link that you can visit to access the draft.
-This link will work whether you're logged in to Anymod or not, which means you can share it with others.
+This link will work whether you're logged in to AnyMod or not, which means you can share it with others.

 <img src="https://res.cloudinary.com/component/image/upload/c_scale,w_1200/v1534444339/draft-02_q7ximi.png">